 - Another win for Edinburgh Accies when they beat Watsonians at Raeburn Place.
 Derek O’Riordan thought that they had played ‘bloody well’ and that they had ‘raised the energy levels ten or fifteen percent in the second half’.
 Stevie Lawrie acknowledged that ‘the better team won’ and that Accies were ‘hungrier and more disciplined’ than Watsonians.
 It maybe was not pretty but it was fair reward for the effort Jamie Sole has put in over the season — an effort epitomised by his resolute defence when his team were under the cosh in the closing stages.

-We hope you have enjoyed reading this article
+We hope you’ve enjoyed reading this article